HaxeFoundation/HaxeManual/md/manual/cr-metadata.md

 @:runtimeValue   |  Marks an abstract as being a runtime value   |  all
 @:setter _(Class field name)_   |  Generates a native setter function on the given field    |  flash
 @:sound _(File path)_   |  Includes a given _.wav_ or _.mp3_ file into the target Swf and associates it with the class (must extend <code>flash.media.Sound</code>)   |  flash
-@:struct   |  Marks a class definition as a struct.    |  cs
+@:struct   |  Marks a class definition as a struct    |  cs
 @:suppressWarnings   |  Adds a SuppressWarnings annotation for the generated Java class   |  java
 @:throws _(Type as String)_   |  Adds a <code>throws</code> declaration to the generated function    |  java
 @:to   |  Specifies that the field of the abstract is a cast operation to the type identified in the function.
 See [Implicit Casts](types-abstract-implicit-casts.md)  | all